Dementia is a medical condition where damage to brain cells causes problems with memory, thinking and behaviour.

 First steps to get help

-Encouraging someone to get help for dementia
+Encouraging someone to get help

 It’s common for a person with dementia to be unaware of their condition.
 They may become defensive if you suggest they might have a problem.